bstefanescu/qutejs/web/doc/docs/introduction.md

 Qute can either be used as a component model to build plain javascript UI components, either as a framework to build modern javascript applications.

 Qute is an alternative to the well known **react** and **vue.js** frameworks.
 It is not another rewrite of a Virtual DOM framework.
-In fact it doesn't use a Virtual DOM, it is just using the real DOM.
+In fact, it doesn't use a Virtual DOM, it is just using the real DOM.
 And it has its own personality and strengths, and may be some bugs ;-)

 I was puzzled about the success of **Virtual DOM** frameworks.
 Such frameworks consume more resources than really needed.